 Only three out of 60 studies of 40 school-based CSE programs found evidence of program effectiveness at producing sustained effects (12-months after the program) on protective outcomes (increased teen abstinence or condom use, or decreased teen pregnancy or STDs) for the targeted adolescent populations, without other negative effects.
 One program increased abstinence and two increased condom use frequency or recent use (less-protective than consistent condom use).
 None of the studies were by independent evaluators and none of the effects have been replicated.
-If counting only the most-protective outcomes-either abstinence, consistent condom use (not frequent or recent use), pregnancy, or STDs-just one out of 60 U.S. school-based CSE studies showed evidence of effectiveness on any of these outcomes, by increasing teen abstinence-results that were not confirmed in multiple replication studies.
+Looking at negative program impact, seven out of the 60 studies (12% or one out of eight) found harmful effects by school-based CSE.
+This represented six out of the 40 programs (15% or more than one in seven).